Teaching Your Puppy To Stop Biting

 Your loud reaction should momentarily startle your puppy causing him to stop momentarily and begin learning to control the force with which he mouths.
 If you prefer, choose a phrase such as “Don’t bite!” and use it consistently and sternly when the need arises for correction.

 Once you have reprimanded, continue playing and repeat those steps a maximum of 3 times in any given 15 minute time frame before taking a break and resuming later.

 An added method, if you feel that the verbal reprimand is not sufficient or is altogether not working, is to introduce a time-out consequence.

 If your puppy bites, reprimand with your chosen yelp or phrase and then stop playing for a 10-20 second period.
 If your puppy continues to mouth or bite, reprimand again and then get up and move away from him for another 10-20 seconds.

 Once the short ‘time out’ is over, move back towards your puppy and initiate play again.
 This sequence can be repeated any time your puppy decides to bite or mouth too hard.
-In this way, you can help your puppy to learn that gentle play can continue but an aggressive or rough play is to be stopped.
+In this way you can help your puppy to learn that gentle play can continue but aggressive or rough play is to be stopped.

 As your puppy grows and learns to be more gentle, make your rules a little stricter to achieve even more gentle interaction.